AshtonSnapp/rouge/docs/book/2_types.md

 ### Booleans

 Booleans (written `bool`) are extremely simple: they are either true or false.
+Not much else to it, really.

 ### Characters